1901 Georgia Tech football team: Schedule

 A game was also planned with Georgia on October 12, but it did not materialize because Tech was not reinstated into the SIAA.
-Games was also considered against a local teams from Macon and Savannah, Georgia, and Columbia, South Carolina, but Tech eventually declined these games as it felt playing professionals would hurt its chances of SIAA reinstatement.
+Games was also considered against local teams from Macon and Savannah, Georgia, and Columbia, South Carolina, but Tech eventually declined these games as it felt playing professionals would hurt its chances of SIAA reinstatement.
 Later in the season, the team again tried to schedule a game with Georgia and explored matches with Sewanee and North Carolina.
 A game was also proposed against Alabama on Thanksgiving, but this game did not take place.